matloff/regtools/ChoosingKinKFoldCV.md

 2. Explain the severe limitations of the related theoretical work.

-3. Make a recommendation for a practical alternative to CV.
+3. There is no really good solution, but we will make suggestions for practical alternative to CV.

 ## Notation